Michigan vs. Maryland NCAA Football Odds, Plays and Insights | November 20, 2021

 - The 47.5 combined points per game that these two squads have allowed this season are 9.0 fewer than the 56.5 total in this contest.

-- The average total in Wolverines games this season is 51.4, 5.1 points fewer than Saturday's over/under of 56.5 .
+- The average total in Wolverines games this season is 51.4, 5.1 points fewer than Saturday's total of 56.5 .

-- The 56.5-point over/under for this game is 1.6 points below the 58.1 points per game average total in Terrapins games this season.
+- In 2021, games involving the Terrapins have averaged a total of 58.1 points, 1.6 more than the set total in this contest.

 Michigan Stats and Trends

-- The Wolverines have been favored by 14.5 points or more five times this season and are 4-1 ATS in those games.
+- The Wolverines have been favored by 14.5 points or more five times this season and are 4-1 ATS in those contests.

-- Michigan's games this year have gone over the total in four out of 10 opportunities (40%).

-- Michigan is 5-1 against the spread and 5-1 overall this season when the team puts up more than 31.4 points.
+- Michigan is 5-1 against the spread and 5-1 overall in games when it scores more than 31.4 points.

-- Michigan is 4-1 against the spread and 4-1 overall when the team churns out over 412.4 yards.
+- In games that Michigan picks up more than 412.4 yards, the team is 4-1 against the spread and 4-1 overall.

-- This year, the Wolverines have eight turnovers, one fewer than the Terrapins have takeaways (9).
+- The Wolverines have eight giveaways this season, while the Terrapins have nine takeaways .

 - Find the latest spread and moneyline odds for Michigan at SISportsbook.